 - A Sixfab Cellular IoT Hat.
 It’s available in Worldwide and Verizon USA-certified forms; select the one that’s right for your location.

 - A Raspberry Pi.
-This guide was written using the Pi 3 Model B+, but there are other versions of this inexpensive computer available too, including the more recent Pi 4 Model B. The Cellular IoT Hat works with all of these but the very first Pi, ie. from the Pi 2 onwards.
+This guide was written using the Pi 4 Model B, but there are other versions of the Pi available — it should work with any of them, but we’ve only tested the 4 and 3B.
+The Cellular IoT Hat works with all but the very first Pi.
 To run the Pi, you will also need:

 - A Micro SD card of 8GB or above.

-- A monitor, keyboard and mouse.
+- A keyboard and a mouse

-- A 5V, 3A (15W) USB AC adaptor.
+- A 5V, 2A (10W) USB-C AC adaptor.